Best bikepacking sleeping bag 2024 – our pick of the best sleeping bags and quilts for a night under the stars

 Adhesive pads aren’t the best connection to a sleeping pad

 Therm-a-Rest makes some of the best sleeping pads on the market.
 It's a market leader and if you are looking for a new sleeping pad for your sleep system then Therm-a-Rest deserves a look.
 As with any sleep system, two pieces from the same brand can make sense.
-No matter what pad you decide on though the Coros quilt is a quality option that will keep you comfortable in a range of situations.
+No matter what pad you decide on though, the Coros quilt is a quality option that will keep you comfortable in a range of situations.
 The Nikwax Hydrophobic Down eases worries about loss of warmth in damp environments.
-The large foot box leaves lots of space and will even fit the end of your pad to help keep everything connected.
+The large footbox leaves lots of space and will even fit the end of your pad to help keep everything connected.

-How to pick the right sleeping bag
+How to choose the best bikepacking sleeping bags

 For bikepacking, backpacking, or just any kind of camping most people automatically think of a sleeping bag.
 Start doing some research though and you will undoubtedly find a lot of discussion about quilts.
 Bikepacking requires the lightest and most space-efficient gear possible.
 At a certain point that demand on kit means new thinking.